Thoracic outlet syndrome

 Coping and support

-Symptoms associated with thoracic outlet syndrome can be caused by a number of other conditions.
-This can make it hard to diagnose.
-Many people experience thoracic outlet syndrome symptoms for years before they are diagnosed with the condition.
-Discuss your concerns with your healthcare professional if your symptoms persist and a diagnosis hasn't been made.
+Symptoms of thoracic outlet syndrome can be like those of many other conditions.
+This can make TOS hard to diagnose.
+Many people live with thoracic outlet syndrome symptoms for years before they are diagnosed with the condition.
+Discuss your concerns with your healthcare team if your symptoms go on and a diagnosis hasn't been made.

 Preparing for an appointment

-You're likely to start by seeing your healthcare professional.
-Or you may be referred to a doctor trained in blood vessel conditions or in blood vessel surgery, known as a vascular surgeon.
+You're likely to start by seeing a member of your care team.
+Or you may be referred to a doctor trained in blood vessel conditions or blood vessel surgery, known as a vascular surgeon.

 Here's some information to help you prepare for your appointment.